ShirleyMacfarlane/bank/README.md

 As a < type of user>, I want < some goal >, so that < some reason >

 2. Create a domain model diagram.
-SEE : images folder for domain model
+SEE : images folder for domain model I have three different classes : An Account class to keep track of the account balance, account withdrawals and account deposits.
+I have a Transaction class to keep track of the transaction history.
+Finally, I have a Statement class which prints an account statement when requested.

 USER STORIES
 ```